 Along with pizza, Focaccia is one of the best known and appreciated Italian bakery products.

-Perfect as a snack or as a bread substitute, every Italian region has its own version of focaccia, thick, flat, crunchy, a little chewy but soft inside with a delicious olive oil crust on top and on the bottom, with many seasonings like this with Rosemary and coarse salt.
-And strictly greasy.
+Perfect as a snack or as a bread substitute, every Italian region has its own version of focaccia, thick, flat, crunchy, a little chewy but soft inside with a delicious olive oil crust on top and on the bottom, or with Rosemary and coarse salt just like this one.